Could cutting wheat from your diet unlock your health & energy?

 1: Firstly when grains are consumed, the two proteins in gluten (gliadin and glutenin) are broken down.
 As they make their way through the intestine the gut identified gliadin as a dangerous substance and produces antibodies to attack it.

-These antibodies erode and destroy the microvilli in the large intestine that are there to absorb nutrients
+These antibodies erode and destroy the microvilli in the small intestine that are there to absorb nutrients

 2: PLUS the microvilli that remain are then covered in the acidic wastes that come from the breaking down of grains and gluten and the intestine becomes impacted with yeast, candida, bacteria and undigested matter – compacting the remaining microvilli – further preventing absorption of nutrients.